 Value-Based Model for IBD Improves Outcomes, Lowers Costs

-Sunanda Kane, M.D., an IBD specialist at Mayo Clinic in Rochester, Minn., said apart from the magnitude of the savings, the findings did not surprise her.
-“We know from work done in Pittsburgh that a minority of patients make up the majority of the costs, and that a medical home is cost saving,” Dr. Kane said.
+Sunanda Kane, M.D., an IBD specialist at Mayo Clinic in Rochester, Minnesota, said apart from the magnitude of the savings, the findings did not surprise her.
+“We know from work done in Pittsburgh that a minority of patients make up the majority of the costs and that a medical home is cost saving,” Dr. Kane said.
 “Having patients know that there is someone they can contact if sick and that they will be seen certainly reduces the chance that they would turn to an ER for care.”
 Via Gastroenterology & Endoscopy News.

-Researchers Report Another Success in Using Electrical Stimulation to Restore Voluntary Movement in a Patient With Paralysis
+Researchers Report another Success in Using Electrical Stimulation to Restore Voluntary Movement in a Patient with Paralysis

-Mayo Plans 'Training and Command Center'
+Mayo Plans "Training and Command Center"

 Mayo Clinic plans to turn one of Rochester's 41st Street Professional Campus buildings into "a training and command center" for the $1.5 billion upgrade of electronic medical records.
 Permits were filed this week to revamp the empty 3055 41st Street NW building into the "Plummer Training Center."
-While the Plummer Center is not an official title, the nickname does reflect Dr. Henry Plummer's pioneering work creating a central medical record system for Mayo Clinic.
+While the Plummer Center is not an official title, the nickname does reflect Dr. Henry Plummer's pioneering work creating a central medical records system for Mayo Clinic.
 "The West building will be used for a training and command center for our electronic medical record migration over the next 1 1/2 years," wrote Mayo Clinic spokeswoman Rhoda Fukushima Madson in response to questions about the project.
 Via Post-Bulletin.

 Medical Research Plays an Important Role in Meeting Patient Needs